How To Spot A Bad Realtor in North Park San Diego | McT Real Estate Group

 They Tell You What You Want to Hear

 Some agents will promise an unrealistically high sale price just to win your listing.
 This is called buying the listing.
 What happens next is so predictable: your home sits on the market, you lower the price, and buyers start wondering what’s wrong with it.
 A good agent gives you an honest number, not a flattering one.
 At the McT Real Estate Group, we will give our honest opinion every single time.
 As a matter of fact, we have lost several listings throughout the years because we showed the data to the homeowners and gave our honest opinion but they did not like what we had to say so they went with the person that gave them the sweet number they wanted to hear, only to sit on the market for months and months, and eventually lowering their price and receiving less than we had suggested as list price.
 Time was not on their side.
-Had they chose to work with us, they would have had much better results.
+Had they chosen to work with us, they would have had much better results.

-We are certainly not perfect and sometimes we may get it wrong but, we will never give you a high price just to win the listing.
+We are certainly not perfect, and sometimes we may get it wrong, but we will never give you a high price just to win the listing.

 They Don’t Know the Neighborhood